Andrew Vaughn Player Props: White Sox vs. Astros

 Andrew Vaughn At The Plate (2022)

-- Among the qualified hitters in MLB last season, his batting average ranked 40th, his on-base percentage ranked 76th, and he was 61st in the league in slugging.
+- Among qualifying batters in MLB play last year, he ranked 40th in batting average, 76th in on-base percentage, and 61st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.